oscar86hsu/NCTU_NP_BBS_Serverless/README.md

 <br>
 The program handles multiple connections and receives user command from standard input.
 <br>
-This program is built from AWS SAM and can be deploy by AWS CLI.
+This program is built from AWS SAM and can be deployed by AWS CLI.
 <br>

 ---

 ## Requirement